benjoycect/benjoycect.github.io/_posts/2017-07-31-fw-self-service.md

 ## The Story

-The details of the product itself cannot be discussed as it has not been shared publicly, but I want to share my role.
 This project began with an idea for a solution that centered around a recently published paper on artificial intelligence.
 While the concept was exciting, it lacked focus about who would benefit from the solution and why.
 I worked with the team the team to take a step back from the technical implementation of the solution and understand the problem we were trying to solve.

 I decided to try a week-long design sprint.
 The sprint followed the plan and concepts outlined in [The Sprint Book](http://www.thesprintbook.com/).
 The outcomes from the sprint week were: